 The German Childhood Cancer Foundation is the central contact point for families with children with cancer.
-Here the families are provided information and a professional advice.
+Here, families are provided information and a professional advice.
 For example, through social funds, the foundation supports families in financial difficulties.
-Primary is the goal of the Children's Cancer Foundation, the children will be well again.
-Granted that she reflects her quality of life and earns the chance of a happy future.
-The German Childhood Cancer Foundation is a supporter of research projects that increase the chances of recovery, the treatments are safer and new therapeutic approaches are set.
+The main goal of the foundation is to make sick children healthy again.
+In addition, it aims to restore their quality of life and give them the chance of a happy future.
+The German Childhood Cancer Foundation supports research projects that increase the chances of recovery, make treatments safer, and find new therapeutic approaches.

-The Auma Obama Foundation Sauti Kuu (Sauti Kuu) is a non-profit organization established and registered in 2010 in Kenya and in 2011 in Germany respectively.
-The foundation is led and inspired by Dr. Auma Obama who has extensive experience working with NGOs and young people in Africa and throughout the world.
-Sauti Kuu (“powerful voices” in Kiswahili) works with disadvantaged young people, particularly rural youth, to help them and their families utilise locally available resources to improve their living conditions.
-In the case of the rural area, Sauti Kuu is working to reverse one of the most economically destructive migrations in our time – rural urban migration.
+The Auma Obama Foundation Sauti Kuu (Sauti Kuu) is a non-profit organization that was established in Kenya in 2010 and registered in Germany in 2011.
+The foundation is led and inspired by Dr. Auma Obama, who has extensive experience working with NGOs and young people in Africa and throughout the world.
+Sauti Kuu (“powerful voices” in Kiswahili) works with disadvantaged young people, particularly those in rural areas, to help them and their families utilize locally available resources to improve their living conditions.
+Sauti Kuu is working to reverse one of the most economically destructive migrations in our time: rural-urban migration.

-As part of its Infra-Structure Development Program area Sauti Kuu is building a Sport, Resource and Vocational Training Centre in Alego Nyangoma, Siaya County in Western Kenya.
-The aim is to create a secure and safe physical space for rural youth to meet and interact regularly, while participating in sports and learning activities.
-The Sauti Kuu Sports Program offers basketball, boxing, football volleyball and netball.
+As part of its infrastructure development program, Sauti Kuu is building a Sport, Resource and Vocational Training Center in Alego Nyangoma, Siaya County, in Western Kenya.
+The aim is to create a safe and secure physical space for young people from rural areas to meet and interact regularly, while participating in sports and learning activities.
+The center will offer basketball, boxing, football, volleyball and netball.

-SNP is very happy to support the Sauti Kuu Foundation in setting up the sports field.
-It is important to us to provide the children with a new sports facility.
+SNP is delighted to support the Sauti Kuu Foundation in setting up the sports center, as providing the children with new sports facilities is important to us.